 Start refining things a little bit.
 Increase the contrast with the background and smooth out shadows. have here added a simple wash of brighter gray to define better the areas of the face that receive illumination.
 Use the original picture as a guide.

-At this point you can start working at a few details on the nose, mouth and eyes.
+At this point, you can start working on a few details on the nose, mouth, and eyes.